 Toto is debatably one of the most industrious manufacturers of quiet flush toilets on the market.
 When I was looking for products to review, I came across so many Toto units that I decided to mention some of them after the main review.
 But first, let’s talk about my Toto frontrunner.

-The Toto UltraMax II is a one-piece toilet with an elongated bowl.
-At 17 inches wide and just over 28 inches deep and high, it’s a fairly bulky piece for any bathroom.
-However, the 17.25-inch bowl is just tall enough to be ADA approved — especially with the addition of a thick seat.
+This Toto Eco UltraMax is a one-piece toilet with an elongated bowl.
+At 16.5 inches wide and just over 28 inches deep and 27 inches high, it’s a fairly bulky piece for any bathroom.
+However, the 15-inch bowl is not tall enough to be ADA approved — with the addition of a thick seat, it’s 17 inches.
 As it happens, the toilet does come with Toto’s SoftClose seat in a color that matches the rest of the unit.

 The one-flush system releases 1.28 gallons of water per flush, so it is WaterSense certified.
 Toto products actually feature the proprietary Tornado Flush, which uses two nozzles to essentially create a centrifuge inside your toilet.
 This flushing system should be strong and quick enough to make toilet cleaning almost unnecessary.